psevestre/openid-fapi/Financial_API_WD_002.md

 Since the client was interacting with the rogue IdP, the code is sent to the rogue IdP's token endpoint.
 At the point, the attacker has a valid code that can be exchanged for an access token at the honest IdP.

 This is mitigated by the use of OpenID Connect Hybrid Flow in which the honest IdP's issuer identifier is included as the value of `iss` or [JARM] where the `iss` included in the response JWT.
-The client then sends the `code` to the token endpoint that is associated with the issuer identifier thus it will not get to the attacker.
+On receiving the authorization response, the client compares the `iss` value from the response with the issuer URL of the IdP it sent the authorization request to (the rogue IdP).
+The client detects the conflicting issuer values and aborts the transaction.

-#### 8.3.4 Request object endpoint phishing resistance
+#### 8.3.4 (removed)
-An attacker can use social engineering to have the administrator of the client set the request object endpoint to a URL under the attacker's control.
-In this case, sensitive information included in the request object will be revealed to the attacker.
-To prevent this, the authorization server should communicate to the client developer the proper change process repeatedly to help client developers to be less susceptible to such social engineering.

 #### 8.3.5 Access token phishing
-When the FAPI client uses [MTLS], the access token is bound to the TLS channel, it is access token phishing resistant as the phished access tokens cannot be used.
+When the FAPI client uses [MTLS], the access token is bound to the client's TLS certificate, it is access token phishing resistant as the phished access tokens cannot be used.

 ### 8.4 Attacks that modify authorization requests and responses